AeROEnderPhase/publicexamples/README.md

-# Public Examples
+# Multi-touch
-Small examples for the Defold engine
+This example shows how to work with multi-touch in Defold